adulau/mastodon-markdown-archive/README.md

         Fetch posts greater than this id
   -template string
-        Template to use for post rendering, if passed -user string
+        Template to use for post rendering, if passed -threaded
+        Thread replies for a post in a single file (default true) -user string
         URL of User's Mastodon account whose toots will be fetched
 ```